Sultanate of Egypt: Egyptian revolution of 1919

 When the 1919 revolution began, Cheetham soon realised that he was powerless to stop the demonstrations and admitted that matters were completely out of his control.
 Nevertheless, the government in London ordered him not to give in to the Wafd and to restore order, a task that he was unable to accomplish.

 London decided to replace Wingate with a strong military figure, Field Marshal Sir Edmund Allenby (later created 1st Viscount Allenby in October of that year), one of the greatest British heroes of World War I. He was named special high commissioner and arrived in Egypt on 25 March.
 The next day, he met with a group of Egyptian nationalists and ulama.
 After persuading Field Marshal Allenby to release the Wafd leaders and to permit them to travel to Paris, the Egyptian group agreed to sign a statement urging the people to stop demonstrating.
 Allenby, who was convinced that this was the only way to stop the revolt, then had to persuade the British government to agree.
 On 7 April, Zaghlul and his colleagues were released and set out for Paris.

 In May 1919, Lord Milner was appointed to head a mission to investigate how Egypt could be granted "self-governing institutions" while maintaining the protectorate and safeguarding British interests.
 The mission arrived in Egypt in December 1919 but was boycotted by Egyptian nationalists, who opposed the continuation of the protectorate.
 The arrival of the Milner Mission was followed by strikes in which students, lawyers, professionals, and workers participated.
-Merchants closed their shops, and organizers distributed leaflets urging the Egyptians not to co-operate with the mission.
+Merchants closed their shops, and organisers distributed leaflets urging the Egyptians not to co-operate with the mission.

 Milner realised that a direct approach to Zaghlul was necessary, and in the summer of 1920 private talks between the two men took place in London.
 As a result of the so-called Milner-Zaghlul Agreement, the British government announced in February 1921 that it would accept the abolition of the protectorate as the basis for negotiation of a treaty with Egypt.

 On 4 April 1921, Zaghlul's return to Egypt was met by an unprecedented welcome, showing that the vast majority of Egyptians supported him.
 Allenby, however, was determined to break Zaghlul's political power and to build up a pro-British group of Egyptians to whom Britain could safely commit Egyptian independence.
 On 23 December, Zaghlul was deported to the Seychelles via Aden.
 His deportation was followed by demonstrations, violent clashes with the police, and strikes by students and government employees that affected Cairo, Alexandria, Port Said, Suez, and provincial towns like Tanta, Zifta, Az Zaqaziq, and Jirja.